Walter Ibarra

-Walter Ibarra (born November 1, 1987) is a Mexican professional baseball infielder and former interim manager who is a free agent.
+Walter Ibarra Gámez (born November 1, 1987) is a Mexican professional baseball infielder, former interim manager and a current coach for the Leones de Yucatán of the Mexican League.

 Playing career

 New York Yankees

 Ibarra signed with the New York Yankees as an international free agent in 2006.
 He played for the Mexico national baseball team in the 2013 World Baseball Classic.
 After batting .312 in 20 games for the Trenton Thunder of the Double–A Eastern League in 2013, the Yankees promoted him to the Scranton/Wilkes-Barre RailRiders of the Triple–A International League.

 Los Angeles Dodgers

 Ibarra signed a minor league deal with the Chicago Cubs on November 11, 2013, but was released and signed with the Los Angeles Dodgers, who assigned him to the Triple–A Albuquerque Isotopes.
 In 97 games for the Isotopes, he hit .269 with 5 homers and 32 RBI, while splitting time between second base and shortstop.

 Arizona Diamondbacks

 On November 4, 2014, Ibarra signed a minor league contract with the Arizona Diamondbacks.
 On April 7, 2015, Ibarra was loaned to the Sultanes de Monterrey of the Mexican League and was returned to the Diamondbacks on September 24.
 He elected free agency on November 6.